-As previously mentioned the site, and neighbouring site 34, is the location of a historical leak of insulating fluid from a HV cable.
-Therefore, the main chemicals/contaminants of potential concern (COPC) at the site are the hydrocarbons comprising the insulating fluid which leaked.
+The main chemicals/contaminants of potential concern (COPC) at the site, and neighbouring site 33, are the hydrocarbons comprising the insulating fluid which leaked.
 The mixture used to insulate the cables was a LAB and mineral oil mixture.

 LAB is a clear, colourless liquid with a mild petroleum odour.
 LAB has a low volatility with a vapour pressure of 0.013hPa @25°C (1).